The Digital Education Newsletter

 Digital Education is a free electronic newsletter/magazine which focuses on educational information and communications technology (ICT).

 It's aimed at teachers, advisers, Principals -- anyone, in fact, who has a professional interest in educational ICT and Computing or education technology.
-It's read by thousands of people, including employees of government bodies and local authorities, as well as teachers in the UK and the rest of the world.
+It's read by education professionals across the board, including employees of government bodies, school districts and local authorities, as well as teachers in the UK and the rest of the world.

 It's mostly written and edited by me, Terry Freedman.
-I'm a long-standing member of the ICT community in Britain.
+I'm a long-standing member of the ed tech/ICT/Computing community in Britain.
 However, it often contains contributions from other educationalists and, whenever possible, young people.
 If you're interested in contributing, please look at our guidelines.

 Digital Education started life as Computers in Classrooms back in the year 2000, and is still going strong!

 If you'd like to receive the newsletter by email, please complete the form below.
 We use a double opt-in system, which means that you will be asked to confirm that you wish to subscribe.
 The subscription is free.
 Information about the data we collect and the way we use it may be found on the Privacy page.
 By signing up you are indicating that you agree to the Terms of Service.

 This is what will happen when you subscribe:

 You will be sent an email asking you to confirm that you wish to be subscribed.
 If you don't respond, you won't be subscribed.
 If you do respond...

 You will be told that you have subscribed successfully.